May 12, 2021

 * This webinar is not available to Porex competitors.

-Host Biography: Gerry DiBattista, Global VP of Marketing, Porex PTFE
+Gerry DiBattista, Global VP of Marketing at Porex

 Gerry is the Global Vice President for Porex’s PTFE business unit.
 Porex, a business of Filtration Group, is a porous materials manufacturer headquartered in Atlanta, GA, with product development and manufacturing facilities in USA, Germany, Scotland, Malaysia and China.
 Gerry has a diverse experience of over 30 years in the areas of Manufacturing, R&D, Operations, Product Management, Marketing, Business Development, Sales and Business Management for a wide variety of industry segments.
 An expert in materials and material science, Gerry leads a global team to develop a robust and sustainable product portfolio based on PTFE by working closely with customers and industry associations.
 Gerry holds an MBA from the Katz Graduate School of Business, and a bachelor’s degrees in Chemical Engineering and Chemistry from the University of Pittsburgh.